kylecrawshaw/kylecrawshaw/README.md

 - 💬 Ask me about Python, Kubernetes, Helm, Terraform or anything in the DevOps world.

 ## Currently Working On:
-Currently working as the DevOps Lead at the Federal Reserve Bank of Boston on Project Hamilton.
-My work is focused on researching the infrastructure required to run a multi-region distributed CBDC.
+Currently working as a Principal Software Engineer at [Radius](https://radiustech.xyz).
+My work is focused on building the infrastructure required to run a multi-region distributed transaction processor.
 Built a fully automated testing system running in Kubernetes using ArgoCD, Argo Workflows, and custom API services spread across multiple clusters with hundreds of nodes.

 ## Currently Learning
 - Go: learning to build Kubernetes Operators in Go